-- Know what to do & whom to contact in the event of an emergency. - Watch for swimmers who may be in distress. - Be mindful of the purpose of warm-ups and be helpful to swimmers and coaches in achieving their warm-up objectives. - Familiarize your self with the meet warm-up schedule. - Politely enforce the warm-up rules of the meet tempered with a good dose of common sense. - The common rules: - o Feet first, step-in entry into pool during general warm-up period. - o No diving during general warm-up period. - o Only circle swimming is permitted during general warm-up. - o Swimmers are permitted to pass in circle swimming and pace lanes. - o Swimmers are permitted to stop & rest at pool ends. - o Kick fins, hand paddles and stretch cords are not allowed. - o In start-pratice lanes, no one is allowed on the starting block while a backstroker is in starting position. - Please refrain from: - o "Coaching" the swimmers. - o Engaging the swimmers in unnecessary conversation. - Contact the Meet Safety Director if you have any difficulty with a swimmer or coach. - Smile and be pleasant, it's catching!
+- No diving during general warm-up period. - Only circle swimming is permitted during general warm-up. - Swimmers are permitted to pass in circle swimming and pace lanes. - Swimmers are permitted to stop & rest at pool ends. - Kick fins, hand paddles and stretch cords are not allowed. - In start-pratice lanes, no one is allowed on the starting block while a backstroker is in starting position. - Please refrain from: - "Coaching" the swimmers. - Engaging the swimmers in unnecessary conversation. - Contact the Meet Safety Director if you have any difficulty with a swimmer or coach. - Smile and be pleasant, it's catching!